The Ending HIV Big Gay Out

 Is there shade and water at the event?

 We’ve done our best to improve the shade options this year, but at the end of the day it is a free, outdoor event in the peak of Summer.
 We allow people to BYO marquees to set up.
 Please check the event map for the location for this.
 It is first in first served, so come early if you want to do this.
-There is water available in the Big Gay Marketplace and there is free sunblock on offer at many of our stalls and the information tent.
+There is water available in the ANZ Big Gay Marketplace and there is free sunblock on offer at many of our stalls and the event information tent.

 Can I bring my own food or alcohol?

 You can bring your own food with you!
 There are a couple of bars at the event where those who are 18+ can purchase alcohol.
 BGO is a very lucky event as Coyle Park isn't a liquor ban area.
-Anybody who brings a "picnic" along, we ask that they do imbibe sensibly so that people can keep bringing "picnics" for many years to come 😉.
+Anybody who brings a "picnic" along, we ask that they do so sensibly so that people can keep bringing "picnics" for many years to come 😉.

 Can I smoke or vape at the event?